VectorInstitute/cyclops/README.md

 in the health (or clinical) setting.
 It provides three high-level features:

-* Data extraction and processing
+* Data Querying and Processing
-* Model training and evaluation support
+* Rigorous Evaluation
-* Drift detection toolkit
+* Drift Detection toolkit

 ## 🐣 Getting Started